 You are required to implement this attack for the hash function hs48, already implemented in the provided file.
-This function takes messages made of an integral number of 96-bit blocks, each represented as a 4-double-word array uint32_t b[4] where only the three lowest bytes of each double-word is set.
+This function takes messages made of an integral number of 96-bit blocks, each represented as an array uint32\t b[4] where only the 24 lowest bits of each 32-bit word are set.

-Implement the function find_exp_mess.
-This function must return two one-block messages m1 and m2 such that there exists a value h equal to both cs48_dm(m1, IV) and $get_cs48_dm_fp(m2)$.
-In other words, for any message m made of one copy of m1 followed by $n \ge 1$ copies of m2, one has hs48(m,n+1,0,0) == h.
-Write a test function int test_em(void) to validate your function.
+Implement the function find\exp\mess.
+This function must return two one-block messages m1 and m2 such that there exists a value h equal to both $cs48_dm(m1, IV)$ and $get_cs48_dm_fp(m2)$ .
+In other words, for any message m made of one copy of m1 followed by n >= 1 copies of m2, one has hs48(m,n+1,0,0) == h.
+Write a test function int $test_em(void)$ to validate your function.

-Give a detailed description of your implementation of find_exp_mess (for instance describing your choices for the data structures) and evaluate its performance (both theoretically and practically).
+Give a detailed description of your implementation of find\exp\mess (for instance describing your choices for the data structures) and evaluate its performance (both theoretically and practically).

 How to proceed.
-To answer this question, you are advised to perform a meet-in-themiddle search: compute N possible chaining values for N random first-block messages m1, and then compute fixed-points for random messages until one of them collides with a known chaining value.
+To answer this question, you are advised to perform a meet-in-the-middle search: compute N possible chaining values for N random first-block messages m1, and then compute fixed-points for random messages until one of them collides with a previously obtained chaining value.
 You may use the pseudo-random number generator provided in the header file xoshiro256starstar.h.

-With a reasonably good implementation, finding an exapandable message should take significantly less than one minute on average.
+Don't forget to enable the optimisations of your compiler (for instance using flags -03 -march=native).
+With a reasonably good implementation, finding an expandable message should take significantly less than one minute on average.

 Implement the function attack.
-This function must return a second preimage for the message mess of 2^{18} blocks generated by the following code:
+This function must return a second preimage for the message mess of $2^{18}$ blocks generated by the following code: